 %For such simulation, an estimation of the true signal is needed.

-The interesting phenomena happens when the true signal is estimated by the first approach i.e. equal to the average of the sample covariance matrix in its original domain.
+The phenomena happens when the true signal is estimated by the first approach i.e. equal to the average of the sample covariance matrix in its original domain.

-Interestingly, this approach results in a different estimation for the true signal with reference to the method described earlier.
+However this approach results in a different estimation for the true signal when compared withthe method described earlier.

 Subsequently the validation plots, which are presented in Fig \ref{fig:verify_polsar_2x2_simulation_det}, exhibit some small discrepancies.